trailofbits/algo/README.md

 ### Apple Devices

-Apple devices can connect to an Algo VPN via IPsec using their built-in IPsec support or via WireGuard by installing WireGuard client software.
+Apple devices can connect to an Algo VPN via IPsec using their built-in IPsec support or via WireGuard by installing the WireGuard app.

 #### Install WireGuard

+For each user you defined in `config.cfg` Algo generated a WireGuard tunnel configuration file `wireguard/<username>.conf` and a corresponding QR code image `wireguard/<username>.png`.

 On iOS, install the [WireGuard](https://itunes.apple.com/us/app/wireguard/id1441195209?mt=8) app from the App Store.
-For each user you defined, Algo generated a WireGuard configuration file `wireguard/<name>.conf` and a corresponding QR code image `wireguard/<name>.png`.
 Either AirDrop the configuration file to the iOS device or use the WireGuard app to scan the QR code.

+On macOS Mojave or later, install the [WireGuard](https://itunes.apple.com/us/app/wireguard/id1451685025?mt=12) app from the Mac App Store.
+Once you run the app the WireGuard icon will appear in the menu bar.
+Click on the icon and choose **Manage tunnels** to import the tunnel configuration file.

-To use "Connect On Demand" with WireGuard enable it by editing the configuration in the WireGuard app.
+To use "Connect On Demand" enable it by editing the tunnel configuration in the WireGuard app.

-Until the WireGuard app for macOS is ready, installing WireGuard on macOS is a little more complicated.
+For versions of macOS older than Mojave, installing WireGuard is a little more complicated.
 See [Using MacOS as a Client with WireGuard](docs/client-macos-wireguard.md).

 #### Configure IPsec